deltaseconds/quiz-app-python/README.md

 # Quiz Application 🎮

 A interactive quiz game built with Python and Tkinter.
-Test your knowledge, race against the clock, and compete for high scores!

 ## Features ✨